SecSaj/PeerPrep/README.md

 ## How to Run

+1. Download the repo as a ZIP
+2. Extract the ZIP file
-1. Open the `PeerPrep` project in Eclipse.
+3. Open the `PeerPrep` project in Eclipse.
-2. Make sure all Java files are inside the `peerprep` package.
+4. Make sure all Java files are inside the `peerprep` package.
-3. Open `PeerPrepApp.java`.
+5. Open `PeerPrepApp.java`.
-4. Right-click `PeerPrepApp.java`.
+6. Right-click `PeerPrepApp.java`.
-5. Select **Run As → Java Application**.
+7. Select **Run As → Java Application**.
-6. The program will run in the Eclipse Console.
+8. The program will run in the Eclipse Console.

 ## How to Run the JUnit Tests